revel/revel.github.io/manual/controllers.md

 }
 {% endhighlight %}

-- As part of handling a HTTP request, Revel instantiates an instance of a `Controller`.
+- As part of handling a HTTP request, Revel instantiates an instance of a [`revel.Controller`](https://godoc.org/github.com/revel/revel#Controller).
 - It then sets all of the properties on the embedded `revel.Controller`.
 - Revel does not share a `Controller` instance between requests.

 <hr>